eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-06-pid-rulebook.md

 At the discretion of the PID Provider, domestic data elements (see section 2.2.2) MAY be released in either a VP Token or an ID Token.

-## 3 Wallet Instance attestation attribute schema
+## 3 Wallet Instance Attestation attribute schema
 > NOTE: the information in this chapter does not pertain to the PID
 > directly.
 It will be included in a separate Wallet Attestation
 > Rulebook, to be detailed in a future version of ARF.